muhamdaily/laravel-world/README.md

 It is important to note that this is not a stand-alone package, but instead contains migration and seeder files for countries, states, cities, districts and villages.
 You are free to use standard Laravel relationships and code in your projects as needed.

 ## Features
-* Migrations and Seeders for Country, State, City, District, and Village Tables.
+* Migrations and Seeders for Country, State, City, District, Village, and Postal Codes Tables.
 * Comprehensive and accurate data to establish a strong foundation for location management.
 * Easily integrable into existing Laravel projects.
 * Expandable data structure to meet the specific needs of your project.